An Introduction to the CP Algorithm Text Configuration

 from MyAnalysis.MyAnalysisAlgorithms import makeSequence

-algSeq = makeSequence (options.configPath, dataType)
+algSeq = makeSequence (options.configPath, dataType=dataType)

 print( algSeq ) # For debugging